sonic-net/DASH/Documentation/dash-hld.md

 ## Architecture

 SONiC is structured into various containers that communicate through multiple logical databases via a shared Redis instance.
 DASH will make use of the SONiC infrastructure as shown in the figure below.
 The following is a high level view of DASH architecture.
+DASH builds upon the traditional SONiC Architecture, which is documented [here](https://github.com/Azure/SONiC/wiki/Architecture).
+The following descriptions assume familiarity with the SONiC architecture and will describe DASH as incremental changes relative to traditional SONiC.

 **DASH architecture**